dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.0.4
+- New:     three-columns tag added to style.css given the 3 column layout of the homepage feauted content section.
+- Updated: Breadcrumbs display correctly  for taxonomy archive pages.
+- Updated: Full compatibility (and backward compatibility) added for add_theme_support( 'title-tag' ) added.
+- Updated: wp_title() no longer required in header.php.
+Title now hooked directly to wp_head using 'title-tag'.
+- Updated: thinkup_input_wptitle() removed.
+Was used to filter wp_title.
+No longer required given introduction of 'title-tag'.

 Version 1.0.3
 - Fixed:   Breadcrumbs now display post categories correctly on single posts.
 - Updated: Bootstrap.css updated with non-minified script from original Renden (free) release.